I know what you are going to say.

 One of the internet’s favorite memes has its own idle game.

 In Doge Miner, everyone’s favorite Shiba dog mines for ‘dogecoin’.
 You start with one mound of rock to mine.
-Quickly, you earn enough coins to hire more Shiba Inu pups to help you mine some coin.
+Quickly, you earn enough coins to hire more Shiba Inu pups to help you mine some coins.
 Your DPS, (dogecoin per second), will be displayed.

 I got sidetracked by playing this game as I was researching for it.
 It’s truly addicting, and it is so simple!